 I love making wreaths.
 Real or faux, it doesn’t matter.
 They look so pretty around the house and can help decorate for really any season.
 If you’ve been wondering how to make your own wreath, but aren’t sure how or what it would entail, you’ve come to the right place!
 Here I’ll be showing you how to make a wreath that is simple and basic so that you can use it for every season!

 Should I spend $100 on a wreath?

+Trying to figure out if you should make or buy your wreath can be tricky.
 Making wreaths came be very easy and very affordable!
-Convincing yourself to spend $100 on a faux wreath can be tough, so why not make it yourself?
+Convincing yourself to spend $100 on a faux wreath can be tough, so why not make DIY a wreath yourself?

 Today I’m going to show you how to make a faux eucalyptus wreath.
-To follow along you can chose any greens, the choice is yours.
+To follow along you can choose any green stems, the choice is yours.
 The project shouldn’t take more then 20-25 minutes total.

 List of supplies

-I went to Michaels and brought three bundles of eucalyptus branches for about $12.00 on sale.
+I went to Michaels and brought three bundles of faux eucalyptus branches for about $12.00 on sale.
 That was just enough to cover my frame..
-But If you want a more full look you may want to buy more bundles.
+But If you want a more full look you may want to buy more bundles of eucalyptus.

-And Walla!
+And Voila!
 Done!
-Now you have a beautiful Wreath to display on a door. mirror, or mantel!
+Now you have a beautiful DIY wreath to display on a door. mirror, or mantel!

 Want to shop the supplied for this project?
 Just click on an image below!

 Home Office reveal I’m late on the One Room Challenge stuff home office reveal, but I’m going to blame it on COVID.
 Working, homeschooling my kids, and managing a home renovation all were a bit too much at times and it put me way behind schedule.
 But as I always say, better late than never!…